Translation via Annotation: A Computational Study of Translating Classical Chinese into Japanese: The Expressiveness of the Kundoku Mark System

-Except for \begin{CJK}{UTF8}{ipxm}—\end{CJK} mark, the other \textbf{Kaeriten} marks operate at the character level and are related to stack operation.
-Thus, the number of character orders that can be expressed is theoretically equivalent to the number of sequences that can be sorted by a stack. \citet{knuth-1997-art} discussed and computed the number of stack sortable permutations.
-Suppose that we have $n$ characters resulting in $n!$ permutations.
-Among them, by Knuth's theorem, the number of sequences that can be expressed by \begin{CJK}{UTF8}{ipxm}レ mark and 一二 like mark\end{CJK} is
+Except for \begin{CJK}{UTF8}{ipxm}—\end{CJK} mark, the other \textbf{Kaeriten} marks operate at the individual character level and are directly related to stack operations.
+Thus, the number of character sequences that can be expressed by the \textbf{Kaeriten} mark system is theoretically equivalent to the number of sequences that can be sorted by a stack.~\citet{knuth-1997-art} discussed the enumeration of such stack sortable permutations.
+For a sequence of $n$ characters (yielding $n!$ permutations), by Knuth's theorem, the number of sequences that can be expressed by \begin{CJK}{UTF8}{ipxm}レ mark and 一二 like mark\end{CJK} is

-When we include \begin{CJK}{UTF8}{ipxm}—\end{CJK} mark into the discussion, this question becomes more complicated, since each element in the stack can be a sequence of characters. \citet{Atkinson-2002-permutation} referred this data structure as \textit{a stack of queues}.
-They proved the generating function of this data structure, which is
+When we incorporate \begin{CJK}{UTF8}{ipxm}—\end{CJK} mark, the analysis becomes more complicated, since each element in the stack can represent a sequence of characters.~\citet{Atkinson-2002-permutation} referred to this data structure as \textit{a stack of queues}.
+They derived the generating function of this data structure, which is

-\citet{kruchinin-2013-compositaproperties} discussed the derivation of a closed-form formula from generating functions.
+\citet{kruchinin-2013-compositaproperties} provided the methodology for deriving the closed-form formula from this generating function.
 By their theory, the number of sequences among $n!$ permutations of $n$ characters that can be expressed by \textbf{Kaeriten} is

-This formula describes the theoretical upper bound of the expressiveness of \textbf{Kaeriten} marks.\footnote{For more information about the generating function and the formula, see \url{https://oeis.org/A078482}.}
+This formula represents the theoretical upper bound of the expressiveness of the \textbf{Kaeriten} mark system.\footnote{For more information about the generating function and the formula, see~\url{https://oeis.org/A078482}.}